LearningWings/blog/_posts/2016-01-18-Learning-to-Add.md

 The following is a list of pre-requisites students must have before being able to learn to add and subtract basic numbers 1-10 in a classroom setting:

-1. The student must understand one to one correspondence, recognizing what each number stands for.
+1. The student must understand one to one correspondence, recognizing number values.
 For instance, if given counting cubes, the student will be able to place the equivelant number of cubes next to the written number.

 2. The student must be able to count to 20.